 - Intra-abdominal testis: The testicle is located proximal to the internal inguinal ring.

 - Differential diagnosis: testicular atrophy or agenesis

-- Persistent cases require surgery, which should be performed between 6 and 18 months of age.
+- Persistent cases require surgery, which should be performed as soon as possible after 6 months of age.

 - Close urological monitoring and early treatment are necessary in individuals with an increased risk of testicular cancer and infertility.